ConfirmitASA/rvr-utils/README.md

 # rvr-utils

 Utils that help perfor common tasks in RVR.
-See docs for available methods @ http://confirmitasa.github.io/rvr-utils
+See [API docs](http://confirmitasa.github.io/rvr-utils) for available methods

 ### Commands (configured in package.json)